aimanalhazmi/ml-data-profiler/README.md

 - Load all datasets from the JSON
 - Run both pipelines (quality and fairness)
 - Generate individual reports in `outputs/` for each dataset

 ---

+## Evaluation
+We ran Fairfluence’s full pipeline on 100 tabular datasets.
+### Data‑Quality Results
+- **Statistical trimming** lead to highest F₁ value in **42.4%** of datasets.
+- **Influence‑based trimming** lead to highest F₁ value in **19.2%** of datasets.
+- In **38.4%** of cases both methods performed equally.
+- The difference in the resulting F1 value lies on average within **±1.6%** of the baseline.
+- Overlap between the two outlier sets was only **0.61%**, confirming they capture different phenomena.

+### Fairness Results
+- **Classical parity metrics** (DPD, EOD, PPV) flagged **75%** of sensitive attributes as unfair.
+- **Influence‑driven pattern mining** found **52%** of top‑*k* subgroups to be unfair—even outside classical sensitive columns.
+- Only **15%** of those high‑impact patterns involved known sensitive attributes.
+- Cohen’s _d_ agreed with the influence labels **52%** of the time (just **22%** flagged by Cohen’s _d_), highlighting influence mining’s greater sensitivity to small‑slice biases.

+## Discussion & Future Work

+Influence functions add a complementary, model‑aware lens that uncovers harmful points and subtle bias patterns classical methods miss.
+The main challenge remains choosing robust thresholds across diverse datasets.
+Future work should focus on:
+1. Faster influence‐score approximations
+2. Data‐adaptive threshold selection
+3. Expanded visualization and reporting features

+---